Gaia Data Release 3: Microlensing Events from All Over the Sky: Summary

-Future \gaia Data Releases will provide more photometric observations of the events published here, as well as new events from much longer time baseline.
-Moreover, \gaia astrometric time-series, available for photometrically identified microlensing events, will yield complete solutions for lens masses and distances and discoveries of dozens of black holes and neutron stars in the Milky Way.
-When combined with other \gaia data products, such as colour light curves, low-resolution spectroscopic time-series as well as radial velocity measurements, \gaia will revolutionise the studies of the populations of lenses in the Galaxy.
+Future \gaia data releases will provide more photometric observations of the events published here, as well as new events from a much longer time baseline.
+Moreover, \gaia astrometric time-series available for photometrically identified microlensing events will yield complete solutions for lens masses and distances, and discoveries of dozens of black holes and neutron stars in the Milky Way.
+When combined with other \gaia data products, such as colour light curves, low-resolution spectroscopic time-series, and radial velocity measurements, \gaia will revolutionise studies of the populations of lenses in the Galaxy.

 \begin{appendix}